<Suggestion… read the whole article before passing judgment. If you jump to a conclusion half-way through the post, you have jumped too soon>

 I got a religious tract recently written and printed in Baguio City, Philippines that seeks to convert Christians to Islam.
 On first reading, I thought they did a pretty good job.
 On a second, more critical, reading, I found a lot of problems in it.
 But that is why it is good to read uncritically the first time.
 When you start from a critical point, you are shutting your mind out to what is being said.

-I noticed that a major point the writer was tryi9ng to make was that the Quran has no contradictions while the Bible has lots of contradictions.
-I have only read bits of the (English-translated) Quran.
+I noticed that a major point the writer was that the Quran has no contradictions while the Bible has lots of contradictions.
+I have only read bits of (the English translation of) the Quran.
 Of the parts I have read, I have seen things I, personally, would describe as quite contradictory.
-In fact, I was a bit surprised to find this since I had heard others market the Quran as being without contradiction.
-Since I am not Muslim, I certain expected contradicitons– I just didn’t expect them to be so glaring… from my perspective.
+In fact, I was actually a bit surprised to find so many contradictions in so little reading since it is marketed as being without contradiction.
+Since I am not Muslim, I certain expected contradicitons– I just didn’t expect them to be so glaring… from my perspective at least.

-But, consider the Bible… since that is the most popular book on earth, a book which many laud and many scoff at… does it have contradictions?
-Some non-religious and religious groups (even some that claim to respect the Bible) would say “YES!”
-Many Christian groups will say “NO!”
-I would rather say that the correct answer is “Yes, but…” And the “but” is important because
+Consider the Bible— since it is the most popular book on earth, a book which many laud and many scoff at… does it have contradictions?
+The Bible has actually generated an industry of contradiction seekers, and an industry whose job is to counter the first industry.
+Some non-religious and religious groups (even some that claim to respect the Bible) would say “YES!
+The Bible is full of contradictions” Many Christian groups will say “NO!
+There are absolutely no contradictions… in the original autographs at least.”
+I would rather say that the correct answer is “Yes there are contradictions, but…” And the “but” is important because

 - first, all writings have contradictions of some sort.

 <Note: we are talking about contradictions here, not errors.
 That’s a completely different subject.
 Nothing to do with this post.
 Really!>